Adding Wainscot To Your Walls

-Headed into Week 3 of the ORC, and this week is all about the Wainscot Wall Panels and custom window cornice for the One Room Challenge.
+Headed into ORC Week 3: Adding Wainscot To Your Walls.
+This week is all about the adding trim to create the Wainscot Wall Panels and custom window cornice for the One Room Challenge.

 This season we will be completing our Master Bathroom, which you all may remember got started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
-That challenge just left us thirsty for more beautiful things in the rest of our Master Bathroom and Hallway, so now we begin the tile work in this area.
-Which we have never done tile work before, so this should prove to be interesting.
+That challenge just left us thirsty for more beautiful things in the rest of our Master Bathroom and Hallway, so now we begin ORC Week 3: Adding Wainscot To Your Walls.

 WEEKS AT A GLANCE:

 WEEK 1 WEEK 2 WEEK 3 WEEK 4 WEEK 5 REVEAL

 Just in case you maybe wondering exactly what The One Room Challenge is, here is the link, and the scoop.
 This event was started by Linda Weinstein @ Calling It Home and is hosted twice a year, in April and October for the past 15 seasons.
 The ORC has hosted over 300 interior designers & home decor bloggers, that have joined together in this challenge to makeover one room in their own homes.
 The participants have total of six weeks, from start to finish, to complete a full room transformation.
 Over 3,500 rooms have been transformed through the One Room Challenge to date, and many spaces have been recognized and featured by several prestigious sites seen here:

 Adding Wainscot To Your Walls: